 Every parent will understand that one of the most devastating things that can occur in life is finding your baby has a birth injury.
 Everyone wants their child to be healthy and in excellent condition upon birth.
 Unfortunately, of every 1,000 infants born in the United States, 6 to 8 of them are born with a birth injury – meaning 1 in every 9,714 people in the United States are born with a birth injury.
 Infants deserve a chance to get a healthy and normal start to life, as we expect them to.

-At Agruss Law Firm, LLC, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
+At Mike Agruss Law, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
 If you or a loved one has been injured in an airport accident due to negligence, contact our office today for a free consultation.

 Common Types of Birth Injuries